Thomas Barbour: Life and career

 He was elected a Fellow of the American Academy of Arts and Sciences in 1916.
 In 1923 and 1924, he was one of the scientists and financial benefactors who founded the Barro Colorado Island Laboratory in Panama, location of the Smithsonian Tropical Research Institute.
 The island, originally a hilltop, sits in the middle of Gatun Lake, which was created when the Chagres River was dammed during the Panama Canal building project.

 Along with better than 400 scholarly articles, Barbour wrote several books including the autobiographical Naturalist at Large (1943), Naturalist in Cuba (1945), A Naturalist's Scrapbook (1946), and That Vanishing Eden (1944), which explores the natural world of a remote, undeveloped Florida.

 In 1906, Barbour married Rosamond Pierce of Brookline, Massachusetts.
 A two-year honeymoon took them through remote reaches of the Dutch East Indies, India, Burma, Java, China, and New Guinea with Barbour's wife helping him to photograph animals and collect specimens.
 Their union resulted in six children and eleven grandchildren.
 The family home was on Clarendon Street in Boston's Back Bay, with summers spent in Beverly Farms, Massachusetts.

 In 1927, Barbour was made director of the Harvard Museum of Comparative Zoology and, in 1931, organized and sent an expedition to Australia for the dual purpose of procuring specimens - the museum being "weak in Australian animals and...desires[ing] to complete its series" - and to engage in "the study of the animals of the region when alive."
 The Harvard Australian Expedition (1931–1932), as it became known, was a six-man venture led by Harvard Professor William Morton Wheeler, with the others being Dr. P. Jackson Darlington, Jr. (a renowned coleopterist), Dr. Glover Morrill Allen and his student Ralph Nicholson Ellis, medical officer Dr. Ira M. Dixon, and William E. Schevill (a graduate-student in his twenties and Associate Curator of Invertebrate Palaeontology).
 Barbour said at the time "We shall hope for specimens' of the kangaroo, the wombat, the Tasmanian devil and Tasmanian wolf," and the mission was a success with over 300 mammal and thousands of insect specimens returning to the United States.

-Barbour was elected to United States National Academy of Sciences in 1933 and the American Philosophical Society in 1937.
-He was a trustee of the Carnegie Institution from 1934 until he died in 1946.
+Barbour was elected to U.S. National Academy of Sciences in 1933 and the American Philosophical Society in 1937.
+He was a trustee of the Carnegie Institution of Washington from 1934 until his death in 1946.